se-edu/se-book/specifyingRequirements/userStories/introduction/text.md

 <p/>

-**You can write user stories on** index cards or sticky notes, and arrange them on walls or tables, to facilitate planning and discussion.
+**You can write user stories using a physical medium or a digital tool**.
+For example, you can use index cards or sticky notes, and arrange them on walls or tables.
 Alternatively, you can use a software (e.g., [GitHub Project Boards](https://help.github.com/articles/about-project-boards/), Trello, Google Docs, ...) to manage user stories digitally.

 <panel header="%%User stories in use%%" class="non-printable" expanded>